Spinal cord stimulation

 What happens before surgery?

-You may be scheduled for presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) several days before surgery.
 In the doctor's office, you will sign consent and other forms so that the surgeon knows your medical history (allergies, medicines/vitamins, bleeding history, anesthesia reactions, previous surgeries).
 Inform your healthcare provider about all the medications (over-the-counter, prescription, herbal supplements) that you are taking.
+Presurgical tests (e.g., blood test, electrocardiogram, chest X-ray) may need to be done several days before surgery.
+Consult your primary care physician about stopping certain medications and ensure you are cleared for surgery.

 Morning of surgery